Dildz/Waveshare-ESP32-C6-LCD-1.47-PlasmaBall-Internet_Clock/README.md

 # Waveshare ESP32-C6-LCD-1.47 Internet Clock Project with SquareLine Studio UI

 ## Description:
-This code implements an internet clock with Wi-Fi connectivity on the Waveshare ESP32-C6 1.47" LCD display.
+This code implements an internet clock with Wi-Fi connectivity on the Waveshare ESP32-C6 1.47" LCD display in landscape mode.
 The project uses Squareline Studio to create the UI interface and includes time/date display, Wi-Fi status monitoring, and visual effects.
 The clock synchronizes with NTP servers and maintains time using the ESP32's RTC capabilities.

 ## How it works:
 - Initialization: Sets up display, LVGL, and WiFi connection